dylankb/dylankb.github.io/_posts/2016-2-29-a-beginners-guide-to-jekyll.md

 Linux
 `sudo apt-get install git`

-### (Optional) Set up RBENV to manage Ruby versions
+### (Optional) Set up rbenv to manage Ruby versions

-If you're going to be using Ruby for web development then it's highly recommended to install either RVM or RBENV to manage your Rubies.
-I've always used RBENV, and it's served me well.
+If you're going to be using Ruby for web development then it's highly recommended to install either [rvm](https://rvm.io/) or [rbenv](https://github.com/rbenv/rbenv) to manage your Rubies.
+I've always used rbenv, and it's served me well.

 For Mac users that are only using Ruby in order to get set up with Jekyll you probably don't need to go any further since most Macs have Ruby 2.0 preinstalled.
 However if when you type `ruby -v` into your terminal and get back something less than 1.9.3 or an error message then you'll need to install Ruby.

-Using Homebrew follow these instructions [here](https://github.com/rbenv/rbenv#homebrew-on-mac-os-x) to setup RBENV.
+If you do decide to set up rbenv, the only thing that should be noted is that all you need to do when installing it via Homebrew is run `brew install rbenv` as per the documentation [here](https://github.com/rbenv/rbenv#homebrew-on-mac-os-x).
+There's no need to install the rehash gem because it was deprecated; the functionality from this gem was added to rbenv core.

+For Linux users you can likewise ignore cloning the rehash gem.

 Remember to set your global Ruby version!

-Linux users will need to download Ruby.
-I recommend Linux users read [this](https://launchschool.com/blog/how-to-install-ruby-on-rails-development-environment-for-linux)
-) blog post to get set up on RBENV for Ubuntu Linux.
-For our purposes you only need to follow step 3, although there is more good advice on setting up a nice development environment.

-One thing to note, you can ignore running cloning the rehash gem.
-This gem is deprecated because this functionality was added to RBENV.

 ### Part II: Getting our theme